Westinghouse WGen9500DF - 9500/12500W Dual Fuel Generator With Remote Start

 Portability

-While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 211 lbs.
+While weighing 211 lbs, the generator is classified as 'portable,' indicating its mobility, albeit its heftiness may limit portability in specific situations.
 Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀10") and its folding handle, once it is placed on the ground.

 Features